houghtos/AWS/README.md

-# !!
-This is out of date!
-ETAG no longer captures MD5 sum for files larger than 10MB!
-Will update.

 # AWS-Python-API

-Command line Python boto3 API tool comparing and logging MD5 hash sums on your local directory with S3 files.
-Allows three functions:
+AWS Python boto3 API tool allowing for uploading and downloading files.
-1. Upload from local directory to S3 and compare MD5 values of the two files.
-2. Download from S3 to local directory and compare MD5 values of the two files.
-3. Check MD5sum on file on your local drive with MD5sum of S3 object.

-Written in python 3

-Required python libraries: boto3, hashlib, argparse, and json.
+Required libraries: boto3, argparse, and json.

 ## To run: